 Auras.
 Spells with the aura tag are spells that emit an aura centered on the character, usually reaching 15 feet away, typically remaining for a few minutes, and moving with the user.
-Auras universally require concentration, with many being Concentration (Partial).
-A character can only benefit from aura at any given time (their choice), and auras can usually counter other ones.
+Auras do not require concentration, but a character can only benefit from one aura at any given time (their choice), and auras can usually counter other ones.
 If subject to harmful auras, the character is subject to all they fail to resist (as normal for spells), rolled upon entering the aura or being affected by it.
 Aura bonuses do not stack with other aura bonuses.
 Creatures affected by auras automatically sense where they are emanating from.

 Aura Spike.
 An aura spike is the ability to focus an aura’s power to perform a secondary effect.
 This is useable on a reaction.
 You can make one aura spike per every two spell levels of a given aura spell.

 Blessings.
 This array includes beneficial spells that are activated by consuming half your movement, and may target yourself or an ally.
-A creature can have only one blessing active on them at any given time, with most blessings active on a duration of five minutes (and are thus mostly useful for one encounter).
-These are considered beneficial spells.
+A creature can have only one blessing active on them at any given time, with most blessings’ duration being five minutes.

 Channel.
 These spells are most demanding concentration spells, and require the investment of one action every round to maintain the spell.
 If the caster cannot invest the required actions, the spell ends.
 Above the required action, the spellcaster cannot move faster than half their speed.
 As for all concentration spells, this spell is broken if concentration is lost.

 Sigil.
 These are spells that have an initial direct effect (and a diminished effect on a miss).
-After the initial effect, the sigil ‘pulses’ every round afterwards, repeating the initial effect every round.
-This requires a successful sigil roll.
-This is a spell attack roll against an DC of 10 + 1 for every spell level (DC 12 for spell level 2, for example).
-A successful check sustains the sigil and allows the initial effect to re-apply, while a failed check ends the spell prematurely.
-A sigil can be sustained to its maximum duration (usually a minute).
-A natural 20 on sustaining sigil effect sustains it for two rounds (extending it beyond the normal duration, if possible).
-A sigil roll does not cost an action, but cannot be used when incapacitated or unconscious.
-Sigil rolls also count as attack rolls for the purposes of suffering disadvantage.
+After the primary effect, the sigil re-inflicts the primary effect every round (called a sigil ‘pulse’).
+A sigil pulses at the start of the caster’s turn every round for the spell’s duration.
+Sigil effects end when its duration ends or if the target is reaches full hit points (if a healing sigil) or 0 hit points (healing spells and other spells).
+Some sigils have a special effect that only trigger when they end naturally, or when their target is reduced to 0 hit points.

 Seals.
 These are personal spells (with a target of ‘you’) that are also cast as part of your movement (consumes base half movement, cannot be used if already spent).
 A creature may be under the effects of one seal at any given time, and most seals have a duration of one minute.
 Seals may be released (termed judgment or release), and impose the additional effect specified under the spell.
 These are considered beneficial spells.
 Only paladins may cast seals.
 Death Knights may cast seals, but only those marked as runic spells.

-Shield.
-These spells benefit from several priestly abilities.

 Strike.
 Strike spells modify a successful attack.
 See Chapter 9 for more details on strike effects.
 Strike and shot effects also usually a potential number of attacks equal to double the spell level.

 For instance, using kill shot as a 2nd level spell enhances 4 ranged attacks.
 The caster can have multiple potential strikes active, but cannot apply two shot or strike abilities to the same attack unless otherwise specified.